 The Light Horse again missed out when the infantry was sent to France.
 They would stay behind in Cairo to help defend the Suez Canal and launch raids into Ottoman-controlled Palestine.

-The Aussies repulsed the Turks in Romani in Sinai and under new leader Harry Chauvel pushed east.
+The Aussies repulsed the Turks in Sinai at Romani and pushed east under new leader Harry Chauvel.
 Gaza was a crucial gateway to the Holy Land and the Allies failed to take it in two sieges in 1917.
 For the third attempt Chauvel’s men made an audacious charge on the wells at Beersheba, armed with bayonets instead of traditional swords.

 The full-paced charge over machine gun fire late in the afternoon of October 31, 1917, crashed through the terrified defenders.
 Beersheba fell and within days the Turks abandoned Gaza.
 Before the year was out, the British Army had taken Jerusalem.